Skip to main content

 Adaptive equipment is defined as specific types of equipment captured on the LTCFS that an individual may use to safely complete an ADL.

 Four of the ADLs (Bathing, Mobility in Home, Toileting, and Transferring) have some adaptive equipment options.
-Screeners should select only equipment the person currently needs, has, and is using.
-The only exception to “need, have, and use” is prosthesis in 5.9 Mobility in Home.
+Screeners should select only equipment the person currently has, needs, and uses.
+The only exception to “has, needs, and uses” is prosthesis in 5.9 Mobility in Home.
 Prosthesis should be selected if the person has a prosthesis; regular use or use only in the home are not requirements.

 Do not select one of the equipment options if a person uses an improvised or homemade item as a substitute for the equipment on the list.
 For example, a person may use a sturdy object to sit on during bathing instead of a tub bench.
 In this instance, you would not select “Uses tub bench” in the Bathing equipment box, because the object is a substitute for a tub bench.